jvishwajith/Automated-Invoice-Processing/README.md

-# OCR Field Extraction System 📄
+# YOLO Field Detection OCR Field Extraction System 📄

 ## Project Objective 🎯
 The OCR Field Extraction System addresses the challenge of automating document processing by extracting specific fields from images.
 Traditional manual data entry is time-consuming and error-prone, especially when dealing with large volumes of documents.
 This system automates the process using advanced computer vision and OCR technologies.